sternSargentRA/pyTM/Docs/source/ztransforms/z_transforms.rst

     Try writing it in terms of the definition of sin.  :math:`sin(x) = \frac{e^{ix} - e^{-ix}}{2i}`.

-.. include:: properties.rst

-For certain functions we have provided a table that will give you the z-transform of specific functions.
-You should put your function in the right form to match that of the table and then you can plug it in.

 .. include:: transform_table.rst

 The Inverse Z-Transform